FranzZeisler/AE4350/README.md

 # AE4350 – F1 Qualifying Lap Optimisation Using Evolutionary Learning

-This project explores a neuroevolutionary approach to optimizing single-lap performance (qualifying laps) of a simulated F1 car across multiple real-world circuits.
-The evolved controller is evaluated on both seen and unseen tracks in order to evaluate performance and generalisation.

----

 ## 🚗 Project Summary

 The goal is to evolve a neural network controller that drives a car around various F1 tracks as fast as possible — simulating a qualifying lap.
 Instead of using gradient-based learning, the controller is trained using an evolutionary algorithm.
 The final policy is tested on held-out tracks to assess robustness.

----

 ## 🧠 Key Features